 You're looking for a platform that combines intelligence and execution in one place

-In that case, consider ZoomInfo: an AI GTM platform that pairs B2B data (500M contacts, 100M companies, 135M+ verified phone numbers, 200M+ verified business email addresses) with a GTM Context Graph that combines intent signals, CRM records, conversation intelligence, and behavioral data into a single intelligence layer.
+In that case, consider ZoomInfo: an all-in-one AI GTM Platform that pairs B2B data (500M contacts, 100M companies, 135M+ verified phone numbers, 200M+ verified business email addresses) with a GTM Context Graph that combines intent signals, CRM records, conversation intelligence, and behavioral data into a single intelligence layer.

 Where G2 tells you which companies are researching software, ZoomInfo tells you who to contact, why they're in-market, and what to say, then gives you the tools to act on it.